 1. Promote a positive and friendly learning environment

 I am sure my personality as a teacher creates an overall impact in the classroom setting.
-Displaying a caring attitude will encourage students to participate in class discussions and to perform in the different learning tasks.
+Displaying a caring attitude will encourage students to participate in class discussions and to perform in different learning tasks.
 With this, I always do my best to show enthusiasm to teach.
 My accommodating attitude fosters positive responses from my students.
 The positive learning environment I create keeps my students engaged and perhaps sustains their interests.

 In my class, I always involve my students in crafting classroom rules and norms.
-We post the a specific spot of the classroom wall.
+We post the specific spot on the classroom wall.
 Of course, the discipline has to be implemented in a way that will not intimidate students to express their opinions and ideas.
 When some of my students misbehave, I will make sure that I will make them understand the consequences of their actions without ridicule.

 The importance of a positive classroom is in my heart.
 I know that it’s the place where interaction with my students takes place.
 It is particularly the space in school where I transfer learning most of the time.
 A friendly learning environment is essential to student learning.